Category: Conservation

 -

 Zoo Animals: Educators or Victims?
-Unveiling the Truth
+Exposing the Truth

 Zoo animals make going to the zoo sound like a great activity.
 It’s hard to connect and feel empathy for something that feels distant to you, or that you have never met, so going to the zoo seems like a great way to make people learn about wildlife, connect with it, and therefore feel moved…